jspoh/jspoh.github.io/README.md

 <hr>
 All games' introductions are available on the readme.md files in their respective repositories.
 You may also try the games out yourself through the projects page of my website linked above! <br>
 <br>
-Fun fact, this is actually my very first project with HTML CSS and JS
+Fun fact, this is actually my very first project with HTML CSS and JS. <br>
+Website first started on 20 Feb 2022.